 Have you heard of the Adoptee Citizenship Act of 2015?
 If not, you’re not alone, but it’s time for all members of the triad to come together and support this with our full force!

 The Adoptee Citizenship Act (S.2275) is a senate bill currently in committee, whose purpose is to 1) Grant adult international adoptees automatic citizenship, and 2) Provide an easy way for adult adoptees who have been deported to return to the United States.
 Unless you’re involved in international adoption, you probably have no idea that there are thousands of adult adoptees without citizenship living in the US right now.
-I didn’t until a couple months ago.
+I didn’t until a couple of months ago.
 Let’s start with a brief history lesson.

 International adoption to the US started after the Korean War and has grown in popularity over the years.
 But in the beginning, the United States didn’t automatically grant citizenship to adopted children from abroad.
 Instead, there was additional paperwork for adoptive parents and their agencies to file before their child could become a citizen.
 Many parents and/or agencies just didn’t file this paperwork, or wrongly assumed their child was automatically a citizen.